 It has to be a living system

-We created a dedicated team that worked with all design, engineering, and product teams to ensure all work adhered to the system but also gave them a way to give us input and evolve the system.
+We created a dedicated team that worked with all design, engineering, and product teams to ensure all work adhered to the system but also gave the teams a way to give us input and evolve the system.

 RESEARCH AND TESTING